-- •In December, MWRA met all regulatory targets for pathogen inactivation at Brutsch Water Treatment Facility and Carroll Water Treatment Plant, achieving greater than the required 99% Cryptosporidium inactivation and 99.9% Giardia inactivation at all times.
-See pages 5 and 6. - •Carroll Water Treatment Plant is undergoing winter maintenance.
+- •In February, MWRA met all regulatory targets for pathogen inactivation at Brutsch Water Treatment Facility and Carroll Water Treatment Plant, achieving greater than the required 99% Cryptosporidium inactivation and 99.9% Giardia inactivation at all times.
+See pages 5 and 6. - •Carroll Water Treatment Plant (CWTP) winter maintenance has been completed.
 During this period, half the plant is removed from service.
-Train A was removed from service on January 10, 2022 and will remain off-line for approximately six weeks.
-Train B was off-line from November 15 until December 31, 2021. - •MWRA met all regulatory targets for the month.
-One community triggered the requirement for an Assessment under the Revised Total Coliform Rule.
+Train B was off-line from November 15, 2021 until December 31, 2021.
+Train A was off-line from January 10, 2022 through February 17, 2022.
+All scheduled maintenance was successfully completed. - •MWRA met all regulatory targets for the month.
+No community triggered the requirement for an Assessment under the Revised Total Coliform Rule.
 See Page 7. - •To reduce paper usage, printing, and postage costs, and to provide the most detailed information on water quality, MWRA changed to an electronic version of this report in 2015.

 We are continually updating the report.
 Let us know what you think.
 Call (617) 788-4822 or email Beverly.Anderson@mwra.com

-Release Date: January 20, 2022
+Release Date: March 20, 2022